The International Society for Logotherapy and Existential Analysis

 Clinical training began in Russia (Moscow, later also St. Petersburg) in 1999 with up to 38 training groups to date.
 The Russian society also organizes biannual conferences and has been editing a journal since 2007.
 They are present in many universities.

-Training in Poland began in 2007, in 2012 in Ukraine, 2014 in Latvia, as well as Russian-language training in 2017 in England (London), including online training.
-In the Americas the first training began in 1998 in Argentina (Mendoza), in 2000 in Mexico, in 2004 in Chile, and in 2006 in Canada (Vancouver).
+Training in Poland began in 2007, in 2012 in Ukraine, in 2014 in Latvia.
+A Russian-language taught training started in 2017 in England (London), including online training.
+In America, the first training began in 1998, precisely in Argentina (Mendoza).
+Later in 2000 in Mexico, in 2004 in Chile, and in 2006 in Canada (Vancouver).
 All of these countries have also established national societies.